 - Staging may also not be an option

 The best time to ask about your real estate agent's commission is during the interview process in which you're trying to find the right REALTOR® to work with.
 When you ask if they're willing to lower their commission, make sure to also ask what that means for servicing your home.
-An agent will be honest with you when it comes to how their marketing techniques will be affected and why they may not want to lower their commission.
+A real estate agent will be honest with you when it comes to how their marketing techniques will be affected and why they may not want to lower their commission.
 The more services they can provide you, the more your home will be seen by potential buyers and look its absolute best.

 Do Your Homework

-If you're looking to sell your home and require a real estate agent's help, make sure that agent is an expert in your area or neighbourhood so they can price your home accordingly.
+If you're looking to sell your home and require a real estate agent's help, make sure that real estate agent is an expert in your area or neighbourhood so they can price your home accordingly.
 You can also ask about the commission they will be charging you, which is typically 2.5% of the final sale price of the home.
 By multiplying 2.5% by the final sale price, that will give you your answer on what you owe them.
 Remember that the final sale price will also reflect the buying agent's commission of 2.5% as well.

 Disclaimer: rates subject to change.